johnpuddephatt/hidinginplainsight/src/cinemas/western-talkie-theatre.md

   and opened in 1910.
 In 1933 it was renamed the Western Talkie Cinema, the most likely reason for this would be that it had installed a Western Electric sound system.
 It has also been known as the New Western and Branch Road Picture House.
-When it closed in 1960 it was converted to a bingo hall, it has also housed a launderette at one time, but is currently a European Food Supermarket.
+When it closed in 1960 it was converted to a bingo hall.
+It has also housed a launderette at one time, but is currently a European Food Supermarket.
 photos: